HOME Hokkaido Hokkaido Asahikawa Northern Ramen Locals Love: 3 Asahikawa Ramen Shops That Will Make You Forget All Your Troubles

 ▲ Second generation Toshihisa Murayama (right) and Yuichi Murayama of the third generation (left)

-This traditional soup recipe has lasted for nearly 70 years which mixes seafood and meat for a soup sensation packed with flavor.
-The soup is simmered slowly for hours, being watched carefully to make sure it never comes to a boil.
+This traditional recipe, nearly 70 years old, blends seafood and meat for a rich, flavorful soup.
+It is simmered slowly for hours, carefully monitored to ensure it never reaches a boil.

 ▲ He prepares the dish keeping a close eye on the temperature.
 Just look at his focus!